 One way many organizations can increase efficiency and savings is by automating travel expense management via products like Chrome River EXPENSE.
 These expenditures are significant: Travel, entertainment and other employee-reimbursable expenses account for 8 to 12 percent of the average organization’s annual budget, according to a 2012 Aberdeen Group report.
 At many businesses, T&E spending represents the largest controllable cost after employee compensation.

 As organizations attempt to increase productivity while limiting operating costs, technology offers a variety of solutions.
-Automating time-intensive manual processes like travel expense management is a great way to increase efficiency without the need for additional staff.
+Automating time-intensive manual processes with modern expense report software is a great way to increase efficiency without the need for additional staff.

 We’d love to hear your ideas and suggestions.
 What are some additional ways organizations can use technology to increase productivity without adding more staff?